Destinations Western Africa

 Written by Jesca

 The houses have great designs and remain intact because they get support from the stilts that raise them above the water and hold them in the bottoms of the water.
-Follow on to discover the extraordinary history of the floating village of Ganvie
+Follow on to discover the extraordinary history of an African floating village.

 Who are the People Living in Ganvie?